 Key Takeaways

-2. The cost of veneers varies widely, with porcelain veneers ranging from $925 to $2,500 per tooth, and composite resin veneers ranging from $250 to $1,500 per tooth.
-Several factors influence these costs, including geographic location, dentist expertise, and the number of veneers needed.
+- The cost of veneers varies widely, with porcelain veneers ranging from $925 to $2,500 per tooth, and composite resin veneers ranging from $250 to $1,500 per tooth.
+Cost ranges depend on several factors, including geographic location, dentist expertise, and the number of veneers needed, so understanding these price variations can help you make an informed decision.
+If you’re considering other restorative options, you may want to compare pricing and options for dentures as well.

 What Are Dental Veneers?